IrvingFSanchez/Programming-Languages/Recursion-On-Tree-Project2/README.md

 3. **Academic Alignment** - Explicitly ties to course requirements
 4. **Style Consistency** - Maintains the archivists metaphor throughout
 5. **Reproducibility** - Complete setup and testing instructions

+## Suggestions

+If anybody ever looks at this repository in the future.
+I am all ears--I look forward to anybody's suggestion.
+I am all about optimization so if there's a better way to implement this idea, feel free to message me.